mearashadowfax/ScrewFast/README.md

 });
 ```

+- [Bag of Tricks for Astro's View Tran­si­tions](https://github.com/martrapp/astro-vtbot#readme): is a collection of extensions and support aimed at enhancing Astro's view transitions.
+Whether you're looking to add flair to your website or streamline user experience, this toolkit offers various techniques to elevate your projects.
+In the template, it was used to add View Transitions to a Starlight docs.

 ### Flexibility with Integrations

 The great thing about Astro is its rich ecosystem of integrations, allowing you to tailor project functionalities to your exact needs.
 Feel free to explore [Astro integrations page](https://astro.build/integrations/) and add additional capabilities as you see fit.